lylekuykendall/nvim.config/README.md

 nvim
 ```

-That's it!
-Lazy will install all the default plugins I use. `lazy-bootstrap.lua` is
+Lazy will install all the default plugins the first time you open neovim.
+It will also automatically
+install any new plugins you create files for in the `plugins` folder. `lazy-bootstrap.lua` is
 the file that bootstraps the initial install of the config, and `lazy-plugins.lua` is
 responsible for installing the plugins defined in the `plugins` folder.

-#### Learning keymaps
+### Learning keymaps
 By default, `<space>` is the leader key.
 When you see `<leader>` in keymappings, it refers to the leader key.
 Leader key can be changed by updating these two lines in `init.lua`